*Upcoming Changes to E-Reserve Service*

 When do I have to start using this new method?

 You may start using this new method at any time.
 In fact, we recommend that you begin using this method as soon as possible, especially if you previously used E-Reserve for multiple courses each semester.
-By switching over just one course for Fall 2013, you can gain familiarity and confidence with the new system, making moving to this method easier for subsequent courses.
 The final cutoff for switching from the current E-Reserve system over to D2L is the end of Spring 2014.
 The Libraries will no longer be supporting E-Reserve after May 23, 2014 and by Summer 2014 all faculty and staff must have made the transition.